Kanhopatra: Death

 During this same time, however, Sadashiva—who felt insulted by Kanhopatra's refusal—sought the help of the Badshah (king) of Bidar.
 Hearing tales of Kanhopatra's beauty, the Badshah ordered her to be his concubine.
 When she refused, the king sent his men to get her by force.
 Kanhopatra took refuge in the Vithoba temple.
 The soldiers of the king besieged the temple and threatened to destroy it if Kanhopatra was not handed over to them.
 Kanhopatra requested a last meeting with Vithoba before being taken.

 By all accounts, Kanhopatra then died at the feet of the Vithoba image, but the circumstances were unclear.
 According to popular tradition, Kanhopatra merged with the image of Vithoba in a form of marriage—something that Kanhopatra longed for.
 Other theories suggest that she killed herself, or that she was killed for her rebelliousness.
-Guy Deleury deduces from the poems of Namdeva and other saints, that Kanhopatra did not die but acquired the power (siddhi) of invisibility by embracing Vithoba's image; after this yogic "miracle", the Badshah converted to bhakti.
+Guy Deleury deduces from the poems of Namdev and other saints, that Kanhopatra did not die but acquired the power (siddhi) of invisibility by embracing Vithoba's image; after this yogic "miracle", the Badshah converted to bhakti.

 Most accounts say that Kanhopatra's body was laid at feet of Vithoba and then buried near the southern part of the temple, in accordance with her last wishes.
 In some accounts, the nearby Bhima river (Chandrabhaga) flooded, inundating the temple and killing the army that sought Kanhopatra.
 The next day, her body was found near a rock.
 According to all versions of the legend, a tarati tree—which is worshipped by pilgrims in her remembrance—arose on the spot where Kanhopatra was buried.
 Kanhopatra is the only person whose samadhi (mausoleum) is in the precincts of the Vithoba temple.